 harnessed to form insights on:

 These data-backed insights are utilized to create intuitive and innovative bank offerings with

 negligible cost attached to it, when compared to incumbent banks.

 The emergence of virtual banks

-An example to further highlight this proposition is the alliance between Grab (a transportation hailing app) and Singtel, to leverage their current reach of customer data and network to bid for a virtual banking license.
+An example to further highlight this proposition is the alliance between Grab (a transportation hailing app) and Singtel, to leverage their current reach of customer data and network to bid for a license.

 However, the full operability and scalability of these banks have been delayed due to the slow-paced movement in the region’s regulatory environment.
 In various APAC countries, such as Hongkong, South Korea, and Australia full virtual banking license is granted.
 Whereas there are other countries, who are either evaluating or partially granting the license to operate as virtual banks.
 In cases, where full operating license is not granted, they hold alternative licenses (e.g., Australia’s partial ADI) or work with licensed partners to offer their services (e.g., India, Indonesia).

 Debunking APAC’s virtual banking market presence and regulatory landscape

 With APAC continuously increasing its footprints in this environment, it can soon become a leading region with every economy formally promoting financial inclusion and innovation.
 Virtual banks have the ability to harness the power of data using the right set of technology, catering to the unmet financial needs of mass customers.
 While we already have 23 licensed banks, the region has the potential to grow up to 50 in the span of the next 3 years.